 3. Unclear schedules

 According to this 2018 PMI Survey, 18% of projects fail due to inadequate resource forecasting.
 This can send some chills down the spine and for good reasons.
 Overseeing schedules for a team of 10+ people is a hard job in itself even in an office, let alone in a remote environment.
 Mainly because of the dynamic nature of projects, shifting resources, and ever-changing client needs.
-Aspects which make it difficult to spot someone’s availability at any given moment.
+Aspects that make it difficult to spot someone’s availability at any given moment.

 Know who works on which task, when, and for how long using a common resource calendar.